-If you have a great new idea and want to be first to market, you would be wise to get anyone that comes in contact with the idea to sign an NDA.
+But if you have a very good idea that hasn’t been done in the market yet and you want to be first to market, you would be wise to get anyone that comes in contact with the idea to sign an NDA.

 Weighing up the potential of the person you disclose the information to, to then be able with the adequate resources to effectively steal the idea and build it themselves.